msaxton/topic-model-best-practices/discussion_conclusion.md

 ### Information Retrieval

-Finally, for the first two information retrieval tasks `r_model` and `n_model` achieved similar average similarity scores.
-Only on the third task was there a significant difference with `r_model` achieving a similarity score of 91% and `n_model` achieving a similarity score of 83.1%.
+Finally, for the first two information retrieval tasks `r_model` and `n_model` achieved similar similarity scores.
+Only on the third task was there a significant difference with `r_model` achieving higher similarity scores and `n_model` achieving lower similarity scores.
 In each case, however, the models returned relevant documents.